grantomation/aro-automated-architecture/README.md

 ```
 ### 2.1.2 Create a service principal

 Create a service principal that will run the github actions bicep modules.
-During deployment this SP will be granted an additional "User access admin" permission on the spoke resource group, this is to ensure that the ARO deployment can assign the resource provider "Red Hat OpenShift RP" permissions to the spoke resource group.
+This SP will also be granted "User access admin" permission on the spoke resource group, this is to ensure that the ARO deployment can assign the resource provider "Red Hat OpenShift RP" permissions to the spoke resource group.

 ```
 $ export SP_NAME="<insert name for the service principal here>"

 $ az az ad sp create-for-rbac -n $SP_NAME --role contributor --sdk-auth --scopes "/subscriptions/$SUBSCRIPTION/resourceGroups/$SPOKE_RG" > sp.txt

+$ export APPID=$(cat sp.txt | jq -r .clientId)

 ```